Pinterest Pixel

 Common Errors and Their Fixes

-• Incorrect Fiscal Year Start: A frequent error arises when the fiscal year start date is not correctly defined.
-To remedy this, ensure your formula references the correct cell containing the fiscal year start.
-For example, if your fiscal year starts in April, =CHOOSE(MONTH(A2), 4, 4, 4, 1, 1, 1, 2, 2, 2, 3, 3, 3) adjusts the quarter based on the month in cell A2.
+• Incorrect Fiscal Year Start: A common error occurs if the fiscal year start date is set incorrectly.
+For example, if your fiscal year starts in April, use this formula to adjust the quarter based on the month in cell A2.

 How to Get Quarters in Excel